rzhangpku/MFAE/README.md

 # What Dose Questions Ask Exactly?
-AMAE: Attention Model withMulti-Fusion Asking Emphasis for Duplicate Question Identification
+MFAE: Duplicate Question Identificationwith Multi-Fusion Asking Emphasis

 Our code can run on four Datasets: